Echinacea Purpurea – How To Grow Purple Coneflower

 Dividing Echinacea, another way to propagate the coneflower

-In early spring, when new foliage begins to emerge you can separate Echinacea, and replant the separated section somewhere else.
+In early spring, when new foliage begins to emerge you can separate and divide Purple Coneflower, and replant the separated section somewhere else.
 All you need to do is dig up the crown of the root, and cut it in to two equal pieces, or more depending on the size.
 Then immediately replant the original, and plant the ‘cut’ section where you want another Echinacea.
 The main reason you should consider doing this is that over time the root crown gets too large, and nothing will grow from the center.
 This means although you will still have a healthy Echinacea, it will not be as attractive having a ‘dead zone’ in the center of the plant.

 General Echinacea Growing Requirements